ShawnMurdzek-NOAA/pyDA_utils/README.md

 ## Testing

-Before testing, the test data must be downloaded and linked (e.g., `ln -snf`) into the `tests/data` directory.
-Test data can be found on the MSU machines at `/work2/noaa/wrfruc/murdzek/src/bufr_test_data/pyDA_utils`.

 I'm slowly adding tests for this project using pytest.
 Some of these tests are run automatically after a push or PR to the remote.
 To run these tests manually (recommended before pushing), follow the following steps:

 ```